 - B. Members.
-The committee shall be composed of the Auditor-Controller, Treasurer-Tax Collector, Director/Conservation and Development Department, and Senior Deputy County Administrator/Finance Director. - C. Debt Affordability Measures.
+The committee shall be composed of the Auditor-Controller, Treasurer-Tax Collector, Director/Conservation and Development Department, and County Finance Director. - C. Debt Affordability Measures.
 The committee shall examine specific statistical measures to determine debt capacity and relative debt position and compare these ratios to other counties, rating agency standards and Contra Costa County's historical ratios to determine debt affordability.
-From Moody's Investors Service, the committee will evaluate the County against the following three debt ratios from the most recent available national medians for counties in the "Aa" rating tier contained in Moody's "Municipal Financial Ratio Analysis U.S. Counties (Population > 1 million)" and for the County's cohort group in Moody's "California County Medians": - 1.
+From Moody's Investors Service, the committee will evaluate the County against the following debt ratios from the most recent available national medians for counties in the "Aa" rating tier with populations of at least 1 million: - 1.
 Direct net debt as a percentage of Assessed Valuation; - 2.
-Overall net debt as a percentage of Assessed Valuation; and - 3.
-Assessed Valuation per-capita.
+Overall net debt as a percentage of Assessed Valuation; - 3.
+Assessed Valuation per-capita; - 4.
+Available general fund balance as a percentage of revenues; and - 5.
+General fund balance as a percentage of revenues.

-From Standard and Poor's, the committee will evaluate the County against the following three debt ratios from the most recent available national medians for counties in the "AA" rating tier:
+From Standard and Poor's, the committee will evaluate the County against the following debt ratios from the most recent available national medians for counties in the "AAA" rating tier: